judoscale/judoscale-python/README.md

 # Using Judoscale with RQ

-Install Judoscale for Celery with:
+Install Judoscale for RQ with:

 ```sh
 $ pip install 'judoscale[rq]'